-THE METROPOLITAN COLLEGE
+THE METROPOLITAN COLLEGE OF PROFESSIONAL STUDIES ADULT DEGREE PROGRAM

-Metropolitan College includes two administrative units: the Adult Degree Program and e-Learning.
+Metropolitan College of Professional Studies includes two administrative units: the Adult Degree Program and e-Learning.
 The Adult Degree Program is designed to meet the unique learning needs of non-traditional adult learners.
 The e-Learning unit was established to meet the growing online learning opportunities at the university.
 In addition, the college has one academic division: Social and Organizational Sciences.